How does data protection work in healthcare?

 Who can access my medical data?

-How are users authorized?
+How are identities verified?

 In the real world, a person’s identity can be verified by their physical features (for example, using a photograph of their face or a fingerprint) as well as by their personal details in conjunction with a document such as their personal identification card.